jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).071.png)

-à
+`=>`

-The direction goes to the right à.
+The direction goes to the right =>.
 It’s more common for a circle to redirect to an interface implementation in another circle.
 The other direction is less common: it’s less common to redirect an interface implementation to some far away object.

 ![](images/Symbol%20Language%20(2004).072.png)

-ß
+`<=`

-In this example the direction *is* to the left ß.
+In this example the direction *is* to the left `<=`.
 You *do* sooner reference an interface than redirect an interface, but the outwards rule is still dominant.
 In the first diagram the outwards rule didn’t apply; here it does.

 ##### You Sooner Redirect a Diamond than Reference It